element-hq/element-web/README.md

 1. `features`: Lookup of optional features that may be `enable`d, `disable`d, or exposed to the user in the `labs` section of settings.
 The available optional experimental features vary from release to release.
+   * `feature_reactions` allows reacting to messages with emoji and displaying reactions from other people
 1. `brand`: String to pass to your homeserver when configuring email notifications, to let the homeserver know what email template to use when talking to you.
 1. `branding`: Configures various branding and logo details, such as: